 The settlement movement, which I think has been a catastrophe for Israel, nevertheless played a role in an important and positive sociological process in Israeli society-it brought the modern religious population into the mainstream.
 In a society in which so much revolves around the army, military service, and in particular service in elite units, is the key to larger social acceptance.
 From the 1970s onward, young religious men increasingly sought service in such units and, overcoming no little prejudice, proved their worth and their ability.
 This process was an important one for creating a more tolerant, open, and multicultural Israeli society (notably, many of these young religious men were Sephardim).

 At the same time, the settlements in the West Bank and Gaza Strip became central to the knitted-kipah ethos.
 Many members of the community’s young generation grew up in the settlements, and many of those who didn’t attended one of the high school or hesder yeshivot that were established in the settlements.
-Carrying a gun became common practice.
+Carrying a gun became common practice, and those people who wanted to own a gun may have checked out sites like Tactical-Life so they could learn more about the types of guns that were available to them before buying one.
 The gun was a statement of masculinity, of course, but it was also a real need, since traveling to and among the settlements meant traveling through hostile territory.
 The settlers suffered a good measure of messianic paranoia, but they also had real enemies.

 The part that Shragai neglects to tell is that religious Zionists with guns have often used their weapons not to save lives but to cause unnecessary death.
 Some, like Yoram Skolnik, killed an armed terrorist after he’d already been captured and subdued.
 Others, like Baruch Goldstein and members of the Jewish Underground of the 1980s, murdered Arabs in shooting sprees.
 And Yigal Amir aimed his gun at a Jew.